peacebytes/fluentlenium-cucumber/README.md

 ### Report

-By default, maven has surefire plugin to help us run tests out of the box.
-Exploring surefire-report for `index.html` file to see the report.
+Exploring target/surefire-report or target/cucumber-report for `index.html` file to see some simple reports.

+To do:
+- Integrate with Allure
+- Integrate with Serenity (Live Documentation)

 ### Database